neopragma/tdd-java-231204-am/docs/car-rental.md

 ## Technical notes

 You will need a 2023 or later version of JetBrains IntelliJ IDEA and Java release 21.
+The starter code depends on some Java 21 features, and the first version of IntelliJ IDEA to support that release is 2023.
+You are free to use another IDE or editor, but the starter project has not been configured or tested for IDEs/editors other than IntelliJ IDEA.

 Due to incompatibilities between Gradle 8._n_ and Java 21, we must use Maven for this project.